muratkeremozcan/cctdd/ch04-HeaderBar/HeaderBar.md

 The main takeaway in this section is the parent-child relationship between the components.

-We can add a `data-cy` attribute to the top tag of the component to make it easier to reference.

 If a child component is using `react-router`, when testing the parent component, we also have to wrap the parent in `BrowserRouter`.

+In a parent component, we do not need to repeat the tests for the child component, because we covered all of it at the child.
+The same thought process applies to higher level tests with e2e test.

 When designing the component, we do not necessarily have to go through a traditional RedGreenRefactor cycle.
-When our test tool is also the design tool, our RGF can as well be incremental visual enhancements to the component whilst adding classes and css.
+When our test tool is also the design tool, our RGR can as well be incremental visual enhancements to the component whilst adding classes and css.